Home » Job Description » Drilling Rig Personnel Organization In Oil & Gas

 Driller

 He is considered the next highest level of authority on the rig after the tool pusher.
-Drilling rig Drillers personnel mainly work on shifts and each one is responsible for his shift.
+Drilling rig Drillers personnel mainly work on shifts, and each is responsible for his shift.
 The driller operates the controls on the drilling rig floor.
-He also raises and lowers the drill string, sets the speed, penetration rates, and drilling parameters optimization, operates the mud pumps, and operates the BOP stack as needed.
+He also raises and lowers the drill string, the speed, penetration rates, and drilling parameters optimization, operates the mud pumps, and operates the BOP stack as needed.
 The driller reports directly to the tool pusher.

 Check Also Drillers Job Vacancies